Jim Rushford

-James Thomas Rushford (born March 24, 1974) is a former professional outfielder.
+James Thomas Rushford (born March 24, 1974) is an American former professional outfielder.
 He played for the Milwaukee Brewers of Major League Baseball (MLB) in its 2002 season.
 Listed at 6' 1", 225 lb., he batted and threw left-handed.

 Born in Chicago, Illinois, Rushford attended San Diego State University, where he played for the Aztecs baseball team.
 He was signed by the Brewers organization as an undrafted free agent in 2000.